Xiidra Uses, Side Effects, Reviews, & More | Eye Love Cares

 Other treatment options include eye drops that increase tear production.
 One of the prescription treatment options is an eye drop solution called Xiidra.

 What is Xiidra?

 Xiidra is a prescription medication that is used to treat dry eye disease.
-It is in the form of an eye drop solution, and it is normally prescribed to a patient that is still struggling with chronic dry eye after an artificial tear product has been used.
+It is in the form of an eye drop solution, and it is normally prescribed to a patient that is still struggling with chronic dry eye after an artificial tear product and eyelid hygiene have been tried.
 Xiidra has not been fully tested for safety in use for those less than seventeen years of age.

 Inactive ingredients include sodium chloride, sodium phosphate dibasic anhydrous, sodium thiosulfate pentahydrate, sodium hydroxide and/or hydrochloric acid (to adjust pH), and water for injection.

 Xiidra is patented and manufactured in the USA.
 This medication should be stored at room temperature preferably between 68-77 degrees Fahrenheit.
 Xiidra is packaged in a foil pouch and individual vials.
 Keep the eye drops in the foil package until you are ready to use so that the light does not cause Xiidra to be ineffective.
 Do not open until ready for use and return any unused containers to the foil pouch for later use.
 As with all medications, keep Xiidra stored away from children.